The British Association for Sexual Health and HIV (BASHH)

 Physicians in higher specialist training (HST) in genitourinary medicine have to undertake four years of structured training according to the curriculum laid down by the JCHMT Royal Colleges of Physicians.
 In this, there are periods of time towards the end of the four years when optional work can be undertaken and these Fellowships would fit into such periods.
 It is also possible that other grades of staff (e.g Associate Specialists) may undertake this fellowship, if arrangements to protect their time can be agreed with their NHS employer and manager.

-PHE, with its reference laboratories and epidemiology and emergency preparedness function, is engaged in, or contributes to, a wide range of activities relating to genitourinary medicine.
-These include screening and surveillance, laboratory work, out-break response, mathematical modelling, economic analyses, infection control in hospitals, schools, nurseries and the community, and sexual health.
+UKHSA, with its reference laboratories and epidemiology and emergency preparedness function, is engaged in, or contributes to, a wide range of activities relating to genitourinary medicine.
+These include disease surveillance, laboratory work, out-break response, mathematical modelling, economic analyses, infection control in hospitals, schools, nurseries and the community, and sexual health.
 It does not do this alone, but works in partnership with NHS microbiologists, clinicians, consultants in communicable disease control (CsCDC), NHS public health specialists, Environmental Health Officers, as well as academics.
 It is primarily engaged in public health work, but also has a strong series of applied research programmes supporting this.
-Hence, there are opportunities for clinicians to develop interests in epidemiology or public health in collaboration with PHE for part of their higher specialist training.
+Hence, there are opportunities for clinicians to develop interests in epidemiology or public health in collaboration with UKHSA for part of their higher specialist training.

 How will fellowships work?